-\begin{proof} Suppose for contrary there is another branch $T_{u}$ rooted at $v^{-}$.
-By Lemma \ref{exclusive_branches} we know that $T_{u}$ must be of type (b), and by Proposition \ref{type_b_prop1}, they never use long periodic sequences (I) and (J) so that the blinking sequence of $v^{-}$ is generated by digraph (B2) in Figure \ref{branchorbit_root_fig}.
-By minimality, these two branches must not by synchronized.
+\begin{proof} Suppose for the contrary there is another branch $T_{u}$ rooted at $v^{-}$.
+By Lemma \ref{exclusive_branches} we know that $T_{u}$ must be of type (b), and by Proposition \ref{type_b_prop1}, they never use long periodic sequences \textbf{\eqref{I}} and \eqref{J} so that the blinking sequence of $v^{-}$ is generated by digraph (B2) in Figure \ref{branchorbit_root_fig}.
+By minimality, these two branches must not be synchronized.
 This means that we must be able to find two distinct closed walks in digraph (B2) which generate the same sequence.
 Since the weights 6, 11, and 12 are unique in the diagram, any such blinking sequence cannot use those numbers.
 Thus we may delete the node $X$ together with all the indecent edges, and also the edge $(YW)$ of weight 11 from the digraph.
 The resulting digraph, which generates the blinking sequence of $v^{-}$ in our current situation, is provided below:

-\qquad Note that by Proposition \ref{branchorbit_detail} (iv), both branches must use (W) at least once.
-We claim that the blinking sequence of $v^{-}$ never repeat $9$ twice.
+Note that by Proposition \ref{branchorbit_detail} \textbf{(iv)}, both branches must use \eqref{W} at least once.
+We claim that the blinking sequence of $v^{-}$ never repeats $9$ twice.
 This would yield the assertion as follows.
-Under this assumption, it would be impossible to use the edge $(ZW)$; thus no edge heading toward (W) is available, so after a branch uses the node $(W)$, then it muse be confined there.
+Under this assumption, it would be impossible to use the edge $(ZW)$; thus no edge heading toward \eqref{W} is available, so after a branch uses the node $(W)$, then it must be confined there.
 Thus both branches use node $W$ only (recall that we are in a periodic orbit), and since they should generate the same blinking sequence for $v^{-}$, they must have synchronized dynamics, a contradiction.